mnot/I-D/httpbis-retry/draft.md

 * Connection timeouts
 * Whether or not any part of the response has been received
 * Whether or not it is the first request on the connection
-* Variance due to use of HTTP/2, TLS/1.3 and TCP Fast Open.
+* Variance due to use of HTTP/2, TLS/1.3, TCP Fast Open and QUIC.

 Furthermore, readers might mistake the language in RFC7230 as guaranteeing that some requests (e.g., POST) are never automatically retried; this should be clarified.